kevinolega/minimalchanges/_posts/2011-04-07-why-i-disconnected.md

 Here are a few guidelines I decided to use to guide me:
 <ul>
-	<li><strong>Go for virtual communication if: </strong>you can and you’re not willing to spend time and effort to meet these people.
+	<li>**Go for virtual communication if: **you can and you’re not willing to spend time and effort to meet these people.
 Well that might be a bit rude but these people wont mind.
 I try to do this whenever I can.
 I can meet them in person if I really want to.
 What’s cool about email is that people don’t expect me to reply the minute I get the email and I don’t get any notifications unless they try to reach me.</li>
-	<li><strong>Go for real physical connections if:</strong> These people are important to you.
+	<li>**Go for real physical connections if:** These people are important to you.
 Your Husband, Wife, Your Family, Your boyfriend, your girlfriend, your closest friends, advisers and mentors</li>
 </ul>
 Where I come from people would skype their family and spend more time with their boss and clients.
 I say when you’re location independent you can just skype your boss and clents and spend time with your family.